HarsiTomiii/Schou-Codes-and-Files/mass_email/README.md

 ### 📄 HTML Template

 Any valid `.html` or `.htm` file.
 This will be used as the body of the email.
+You can create and save an email into a `.html` or `.htm` file and use that for the template.

 ---